Electric vehicle tax credit for 2022

 - Look up your vehicle’s battery size on the manufacturer’s website or in your manual.

-- Use the Electric vehicle tax credit limits 2019 chart above to find out how much your credit is worth based on your battery size.
+- Use the Electric vehicle tax credit limits 2021 chart to find out how much your credit is worth based on your battery size.

 - Check the IRS website to see if your car’s manufacturer has begun the phase-out process.